apache/datafusion-ballista/docs/source/user-guide/flightsql.md

 One of the easiest ways to start with Ballista is to plug it into your existing data infrastructure using support for Arrow Flight SQL JDBC.

+> This is optional scheduler feature which should be enabled with `flight-sql` feature

 Getting started involves these main steps:

 1. [Installing prerequisites](#prereq)